33 High-Protein Dinners

 - Cook chicken for 5-6 minutes per side, until golden and cooked through.
 Let rest, then slice.

-- In a big bowl, toss lettuce with Caesar dressing and Parmesan, add sliced chicken on top.
+- In a big bowl, toss lettuce with Caesar dressing and Parmesan, and add sliced chicken on top.

 - Sprinkle croutons over the salad, toss gently.